danmar/cppcheck/man/reference-cfg-format.md

       </resource>
     </def>

 Functions that reallocate memory can be configured using a `<realloc>` tag.
-The input argument which points to the memory the be reallocated can also be configured (the default is the first argument).
+The input argument which points to the memory that shall be reallocated can also be configured (the default is the first argument).
 As an example, here is a configuration file for the fopen, freopen and fclose functions from the c standard library:

     <?xml version="1.0"?>
     <def>